-So, too, a mattress requires routine attention to perform its best.
-Here are a few pointers and practices for how to properly care for your investment – so that you’ll be sleeping soundly long after you bring your mattress home.
+Your mattress requires routine attention to provide long term comfort and support.
+With a few pointers and practices for how to properly care for your investment, you’ll be sleeping soundly long after you bring your mattress home.

 Trampolines Are For Jumping

 But your mattress isn’t!
+As much fun as your kids have bouncing on the bed, you won’t have much fun sleeping on it after.
+Need to change the bulbs in the light above the bed?
 Avoid standing on or walking across your mattress, which can damage the coils or prematurely compress the bed’s support and comfort layers.
-As much fun as your kids have bouncing on the bed, you won’t have much fun sleeping on it after.